 Three projects fall in the wider concept of resource efficiency and take on eco-innovation in tackling food waste (ECOWASTE 4 FOOD) and the role of green public procurement (GPP4Growth).
 TANIA focuses on nanoremediation as a lowcost and effective technique to clean up contaminated soil and water.

-The Interreg Europe Policy Learning Platforms are here to stimulate knowledge exchange.
+The Interreg Europe Policy Learning Platform is here to stimulate knowledge exchange.
 The projects of the same family will be encouraged to learn from each other.
-To fine-tune the services and products of the Platforms to the user needs, we encourage you to share your ideas with Venelina Varbova, email@example.com, Thematic Manager for environment and resource efficiency.
+To fine-tune the services and products of the Platform to the user needs, we encourage you to share your ideas with Venelina Varbova, email@example.com, Thematic Manager for environment and resource efficiency.